International Women's Day: Priyanka leads march in Lucknow | Politics

 - India

-Carrying pink balloons and flags with ''Ladki Hun Lad Sakti hun'' written on them, thousands of people, including women from across the state, gathered for the march.
+Carrying pink balloons and flags with ''ladki hoon, lad sakti hoon'' written on them, thousands of people, including women from across the state, participated in the march.

+Passing through Mantri Niwas, a high-rise apartment block for families of ministers and MLAs and the Dalibagh area, the march covered about three km and culminated at Veerangana Uda Devi Crossing with Priyanka Gandhi and other Congress leaders garlanding the statue.

+In over the hour-long march, girls showed a lot of enthusiasm in the event and marched along with Priyanka Gandhi while also taking selfies with her.

-Besides the 159 women candidates fielded by the party in the assembly polls, women MLAs as well as MPs and leading women from different walks of life were invited for the march.
+Besides the 159 women candidates fielded by the party in the assembly polls, women MLAs and MPs besides several other prominent women noted for their achievements in various walks of life were invited for the march.

-All India Mahila Congress President Netta D'Souza said 'Ladki Hun Lad sakti Hun' was not a mere slogan but an attempt to ensure women's empowerment.
+All India Mahila Congress president Netta D'Souza said 'ladki hoon, lad sakti hoon' was not a mere slogan but an attempt to ensure women's empowerment.
+During the electioneering and even prior to that, Priyanka Gandhi had been raising issues related to women and seeking their resolutions.
+She had also visited the families of rape victims in Unna and Hathras.

+She had recently told PTI that she would not leave Uttar Pradesh and its people regardless of the election result and continue to fight along with them for the resolution of issues concerning the common man.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)